 Jeff Adkins, B-Shift Battalion Chief

 Battalion Chief Jeff Adkins started his career with the Coos Bay Fire Department in December of 2006 as an Engineer and was promoted to the rank of Lieutenant in 2015.
-Chief Adkins was the coordinator for the Oregon Regional Hazardous Materials team until he was transferred to B-shift to learn the training program for the fire department until his promotion to Battalion Chief.
+Chief Adkins was the coordinator for the Oregon Regional Hazardous Materials team then transferred to B-shift to learn the training program for the fire department before being promoted to Battalion Chief in November 2016.

 Jeff attended Southwestern Oregon Community College and Waldorf College where he earned an Associate’s degree in Fire Science, and a Bachelor’s degree in Fire Administration respectively, and is now working towards his Master’s degree in Public Administration from Columbia Southern University.

-Since his promotion to Battalion Chief in November 2016, Adkins serves as the department’s training officer and is the administrator of numerous fire department programs including: the maintenance of Fire Station 2 in the Empire District, respiratory protection program, personal protective equipment, the emergency medical services program, the student firefighter program, and fire department communications.
+Since his promotion to Battalion Chief, Adkins serves as the department’s training officer and is or has been the administrator of numerous fire department programs including: the maintenance of Fire Station 2 in the Empire District, respiratory protection program, personal protective equipment, the emergency medical services program, the student firefighter program, and fire department communications, and serves as the department’s Health and Safety Officer.

-In addition to his fire department responsibilities, Adkins has been very active within the Coos Bay Volunteer Firefighter’s Association, serving on the E-Board as treasurer for the past eight years.
-Adkins was also highly active in the career firefighters union, Local 2935; serving on the E-board as treasurer for six years.
+In addition to his fire department responsibilities, Adkins has been very active within the Coos Bay Volunteer Firefighter’s Association, serving on the E-Board as treasurer since 2009.
+Adkins was also highly active in the career firefighters union, Local 2935; serving on the E-board.

 The City of Coos Bay's Fire Department is a full-service emergency safety provider.